RafaelSolVargas/Vulkan/README.md

 ```

--  Installation of FFMPEG
+-  **Installation of FFMPEG**<br>
+FFMPEG is a module that will be used to play music, you must have this configured in your machine
 *FFMPEG must be configured in the PATH for Windows users.
-Check this [YoutubeVideo](https://www.youtube.com/watch?v=r1AtmY-RMyQ&t=114s&ab_channel=TroubleChute).*
+Check this [YoutubeVideo](https://www.youtube.com/watch?v=r1AtmY-RMyQ&t=114s&ab_channel=TroubleChute).* <br><br>
+You can download the executables in this link `https://www.ffmpeg.org/download.html` and then put the .exe files inside a ffmpeg\bin folder in your C:\ folder.
+Do not forget to add 'ffmpeg\bin' to your PATH.

 ### **.Env File Example**
 This is an example of how your .env file (located in root) should look like.